 Market Share: Percentage of total relevant impressions attributed to this search term.

-Your Impression Share: Estimated percentage of impressions on this search term that you have appeared on in the last 30 days.
-Note: This is only for Text Ads and not PLA's.
+Share of Impressions: Estimated percentage of impressions on this search term that you have appeared on in the last 30 days.
+Note that this is only for Text Ads and not PLA's.

 The table can be sorted by clicking on the headers and data can be exported as a CSV file.

 How do I see a list of search terms included in a group?